jplf/radiog/frontend/README.md

 It is meant to be the user interface to the [backend server](https://github.com/jplf/radiog/blob/master/backend/README.md).
 This backend provides services which can be accessed by http requests.

+### Build and run

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.
+The content may be served by nginx or an apache http server.

+Do not forget to update the current version of angular regularly.

 ### Installation

 This application can run on any computer running the linux operating system.